 Moderation: Wolfgang Gerhartz

 Around 1700, Berlin was a hive of activity.
-Bright minds were recruited from all over Europe and flocked to the city.
-They were welcome, no one asked about their religion, they were allowed to try their luck.
-In this colorful startup scene, a few alchemists made a discovery of the century with Berlin blue.
-The startup company they founded flourished and the entire business plan consisted of a top-secret recipe.
-The future of the company seemed secure, but just a few years later, the entire manufacturing process was suddenly and unexpectedly published in all its details in the Philosophical Transactions of the English Royal Society.
-It was a vile betrayal and the search for the perpetrator dragged on for 300 years.
-The case was only recently finally closed.
-Let's revisit this alchemical Berlin "crime scene".
+Brilliant minds were recruited from all over Europe and flocked to the city.
+They were welcome; their religion wasn't questioned; they were allowed to try their luck.
+In this vibrant startup scene, a few alchemists made a once-in-a-century discovery with Prussian Blue.
+The startup company they founded flourished, and its entire business plan consisted of a top-secret recipe.
+The company's future seemed secure, but just a few years later, the entire manufacturing process was suddenly and unexpectedly published in every detail in the Philosophical Transactions of the English Royal Society.
+It was a vile betrayal, and the search for the culprit dragged on for 300 years.
+Only recently was the case finally closed.
+Let's revisit this alchemical Berlin "crime scene."

 Moderation: Wolfgang Gerhartz